 Once established, most trees will require much less water than a grassy lawn.
 Instead of running a sprinkler every day, trees will only require watering once a week or even every few weeks.

-Some of James’ favorite waterwise trees are conifers.
-Not only do they provide beautiful, year-round foliage, but they don’t require frequent waterings once they are established.
+Conifers are great waterwise trees.
+Not only do they provide beautiful, year-round foliage, but they don’t require frequent watering once they are established.

 No two trees or shrubs are created equal.
-As James points out, we live in a desert and many of our trees are shipped in and are used to different climates and weather conditions.
+We live in a desert, and many of our trees are shipped in and are used to different climates and weather conditions.
 Will you and your yard be able to care for the tree in the way it will need?

-One of the biggest mistakes James sees when it comes to tree planting is that the right tree is planted in the wrong place because it was:
+One of the biggest mistakes when it comes to tree planting is that the right tree is planted in the wrong place because it was:

 When it comes to planting trees, planting depth is paramount.
 If it's too deep all the proper watering in the world won’t help the tree establish itself.